Help Kenyan girls escape FGM

 Yes, I would like to make a donation of:

 When Christine was cut she lost so much blood that she thought she would die.
-It took a month for her to heal.
-Christine was married off just a week after she was cut.
+It took a month for her to heal and she was married off just a week after.

 When I was cut, I nearly died.